francescmarti00/dmu-multimedia/md/P5JS-Animation.md

-# Audio in the browser with p5.js
+# Animation with p5.js

-In this lab we are going to introduce p5.js.<br>
+In this lab we are going to see how to animate the browswer using p5.js.<br>
-p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, etc.
+As we already know, p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, etc.

 Here are some useful links: